shah314/graphcoloring/api.md

-<h1>Using the code as an API</h1>
+# Using the code as an API

-Please include target/graphcoloring-1.7-jar-with-dependencies.jar in the classpath.
+## Please include target/graphcoloring-1.7-jar-with-dependencies.jar in the classpath.

-<h2>Heuristics</h2>
+## Heuristics

 ```Java